zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 Well spoken!
 Habryka reports that he "really care[s] about this flag too" and that "much of the decisions [he has] made around LessWrong have been to foster a culture that understands and rallies behind this flag."
 He expresses hope that his acknowledgement of the risks of sycophancy will give supporters of the culture of excellence "a bit more trust that [he is] tracking some things they care about."

 And it would give a bit more trust _if Habyrka were telling the truth_.
-But the remainder of the post persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to what Habyrka calls the Sneer Attractor).
-The entire point of the post is to announce that the moderators are "preventing [Achmiz] from openly discussing [_Less Wrong_ authors] and [their] contributions"!
+But the remainder of the post persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to the alleged Sneer attractor).
+That is, the entire point of the post is to announce that the moderators are preventing Achmiz from openly discussing _Less Wrong_ authors and their contributions!

 One can only infer that Habryka is lying or self-deluding when he claims to care about a "Every individual owns their own judgment of you" principle.
-One almost has to wonder if the text of the "flag" was ghostwritten; Habyrka shows no sign of even understanding the concept anywhere else in the post.
+One almost has to wonder if the text of the "flag" was ghostwritten; Habyrka shows no sign of even understanding the concept elsewhere in the post.
+After a discussion of Achmiz's alleged commenting patterns (which I thoroughly critique in the next section), Habyrka speculates that users will "ultimately give up feeling dejected and like a lot of people on LessWrong hate you".
+Setting aside the obvious irrationality of this inference—there's no good reason to think that one user's persistent questioning of your ideas implies that "a lot" of people "hate" you—well, so what?

-[TODO: examples throughout the post
-> If your comments have a consistent subtext of denigrating authors who invoke reasoning by analogy [...] if they reflect a genuine underlying policy of not trying to shift the norms of the site towards your preferred epistemological style

-Ben Pace writes about
-> any commenter being able to demand answers to questions at the risk of the post-author’s status

-]
-[TODO: lip service in insufficient; look at actions; his warning to me about "scorn" means it's not just Said]
+I mean it.
+So what?
+Habryka just told us 900 words earlier that just because you're anxious about others criticizing your ideas doesn't mean the website is going to accomodate you!
+Does he expect us not to remember?
+How dumb does he think we are?

 ## Misrepresentations in Habyrka's Analysis of Achmiz's Comments

-Habryka helpfully presents "a breakdown of the core dynamics that make comment threads with Said rarely worth it" with examples, which would be clarifying if the examples demonstrated what Habyrka claims they do, except they don't.
+Habryka presents "a breakdown of the core dynamics that make comment threads with Said rarely worth it" with examples, which would be clarifying if the examples demonstrated what Habyrka claims they do.

 As an example of a comment that "read[s] like an implicit claim that you have violated some social norm [...] for which you deserve to be punished (though this will not be said explicitly), or if not that, make you look negligent by not answering an innocuous open-seeming question", Habyrka presents [a comment by Achmiz on Benjamin Hoffman's "Zetetic Explanation"](https://www.lesswrong.com/posts/i2Dnu9n7T3ZCcQPxm/zetetic-explanation?commentId=NzCRof9btBFkc6PhS), in which Achmiz juxtaposes quotes of Hoffman mentioning "the ordinary means by which they navigate their lives" and "the sorts of skills used in time-travel or Robinson Crusoe stories" as things that ideal pedagogy should connect to, with the comment, "Hm."